wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * Sending data to a [Wavefront proxy](proxies.html), which in turn forwards the data to the Wavefront service.
 (Recommended for most use cases.)
 * Sending data directly to the Wavefront service, also called [direct ingestion](direct_ingestion.html).

 Your choice is represented in your microservice's code as an object of type `WavefrontSender`, which encapsulates the settings you supply when you instrument your microservice.
-Your code typically obtains the settings from a configuration file, either through the [quickstart setup steps](#option-1-quickstart), or through a mechanism implemented by your application.
+Your code typically obtains the settings from a configuration file, either through the [quickstart setup steps](#option-1-quickstart), or through a custom mechanism implemented by your application.

 **Note:** The [custom setup steps](#option-2-custom-setup) enable you to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
 If you are using direct ingestion, you can optionally change the defaults for batching up the data to be sent.